About AP® Exams

 High school students around the world can take AP exams.
 If you are in a high school that is offering AP classes, you can enroll in the class and take the exams.
 Most students take AP exams starting from 10th grade.
 In some cases, students take AP tests even during 9th grade.
 However, this is not typically recommended due to the lack of preparation for college-level courses at this age.

 A question often asked by students is whether it is necessary to enroll in AP classes in order to take the exam.
-The answer is NO. You can take the AP exam even if you are self-studying for it.
-This means that homeschoolers can also take the AP exam!
+The answer is NO. You can take the AP exam even if you are studying independently for it.
+This means that homeschoolers can also take AP exams!

 You can start by searching the AP Course Ledger on the College Board website to find schools near you that offer AP courses and administer AP exams.
 Remember to shortlist more than one school in and around your area from the catalog.
 Once you have the schools shortlisted, reach out to their respective AP coordinators prior to November 15 to inquire if they are offering AP exams for homeschooled students for that year.
 The AP coordinator is responsible for ordering your exam materials, telling you when and where to report for the exams, and collecting the exam fees.

 While the College Board administers a uniform set of guidelines and policies, your test center might have some added regulations.
-Further, the College Board ensures several provisions for test takers with disabilities or with special needs on test day.
-It is advisable to know about the policies in advance.
+Further, the College Board ensures several provisions for test takers with disabilities or special needs on test day.
+It's a good idea to learn about the policies in advance.
 If you are curious to learn more about the eligibility and registration process, exam policies, and special accommodation exams, check out the AP Exam Eligibility and Registration page for additional information.

 Retaking the AP Exam?

-If you are asking yourself “Can I retake an AP exam?”, the good news is that you can retake an AP exam in the subsequent year if you are not satisfied with your current AP score!
-But remember to declare the score you wish to cancel/withhold, or else both scores will be reported.
+If you are asking yourself, “Can I retake an AP exam?” the good news is that you can retake an AP exam in the subsequent year if you are not satisfied with your current AP score!
+But remember to declare the score you wish to cancel/withhold, or both scores will be reported.

 What happens if you don’t take the AP exam?